timothygaus/SauceDemoUITesting/README.md

 Test reports will be generated in the `build/reports/tests/test` directory.

 ### Running Tests via GitHub Actions
 The CI/CD pipeline automatically triggers on every push or pull request.
-Check [here](https://github.com/timothygaus/SauceDemoUITesting/actions) for the latest resuls.
+Check [here](https://github.com/timothygaus/SauceDemoUITesting/actions) for the latest results.

 ## Future Enhancements
 This project is an active WIP intended for me to learn software testing tools, including building a robust and scalable UI testing framework.
 Some of the future features I have planned are: